a-neagoe/MyFinanceTracker/README.md

 ```

 ## Use and purpose:
-Primarily for self learning about Stock Market.
+Primarily for self learning about the Stock Market.
 In the long run I want to add notes and info about data found in the app and advanced charts displayed in a separate page.

 Example:
 > Bid size represents the quantity of a security that investors are willing to purchase at a specified bid price.
 Bid size is stated in board lots representing 100 shares each.
 Therefore, a bid size of four represents 400 shares.
 Bid sizes are important because they reflect the demand and liquidity of a security.